Proto-Bulgarish Place Names in Eastern Europe

 Khukhra, a village at the mouth of the river of the same name falling into the Vorskla River– Chuv. khukhăr "empty", "not full".

-However, there are on other territory of Ukraine many Bulgarish place names which can be often acknowledged as by logical-semantic connection of parts of words and by the cases of almost complete phonetic identity.
+However, there are on other territories of Ukraine many Bulgarish place names which can be often acknowledged by logical-semantic connection of parts of words and by the cases of almost complete phonetic identity.
 Compare:

 Gelmiaziv, a village near the town of near Zolotonosha – Chuv. kělměç “a beggar”.